zucchini/zucchini/docs/architecture/zucchini-cli.rst

 ::

-    zucc tap <git-repo-url> <tap-name>
+    zucc farm add <git-repo-url> <tap-name>
-    zucc untap <tap-name>
+    zucc farm remove <tap-name>
-    zucc retap <tap-name> # Equivalent to untapping tap-name and then tapping its URL again as tap-name
+    zucc farm recache <tap-name> # Equivalent to untapping tap-name and then tapping its URL again as tap-name

 List the assignments available for grading